Stellenbosch: Since the 1800s

 With the manumission of enslaved people in 1838, the population of Stellenbosch's town centre increased as formerly enslaved people moved there, away from the isolated farmsteads.
 This small exodus formed the basis of the District's coloured community, and by 1850, they had established a neighbourhood and community which became known as ‘Die Vlakte’.

-In the early days of the Second Boer War (1899–1902) Stellenbosch was one of the British military bases, and was used as a "remount" camp; and in consequence of officers who had not distinguished themselves at the front being sent back to it, the expression "to be Stellenbosched" came into use; so much so, that in similar cases officers were spoken of as "Stellenbosched" even if they were sent to some other place.
+In the early days of the Second Boer War (1899–1902), Stellenbosch was one of the British military bases, and was used as a "remount" camp; and in consequence of officers who had not distinguished themselves at the front being sent back to it, the expression "to be Stellenbosched" came into use; so much so, that in similar cases officers were spoken of as "Stellenbosched" even if they were sent to some other place.

-Apartheid
+Apartheid and subsequent developments

 The Group Areas Act of 1950 led to ‘Die Vlakte’ in central Stellenbosch being proclaimed a White Group Area in 1964.
 In the following decade, roughly 3,700 (mainly coloured people) either left or were later forced out of Central Stellenbosch, relocating or being settled to the urban periphery areas of Idas Valley and Cloetesville.
 Black people were forcibly removed to Kayamandi.
 Several homes, religious and educational buildings, and community centres were bulldozed.
 One remaining building which stands in what used to be a central street of 'Die Vlakte' is the Goejjatul Islam Mosque.

 Plea from locals to reopen Gaiety Bioscope, after the land it was built on was declared a White Group Area.
 Article in the Cape Herald newspaper, 4 August 1973.

 In post-Apartheid Stellenbosch and its surrounds, residential areas are still notably segregated: although the Group Areas Act was abolished in 1991, the economic and residential patterns it enforced have proven difficult to overcome.
 This continued residential segregation, soaring wealth inequality, the reputation of Stellenbosch as the ‘cradle of apartheid’, and several racial discrimination scandals related to the university all indicate how Stellenbosch continues to reckon with legacies of racism and discrimination in both its institutions and physical, social, and economic landscapes.